-We suggest to explain the importance of the ERC grant for you concisely, e.g.to build an internationally competitive team/hire additional Post Docs/PhD students, establish a new line of research;...
+We suggest to explain the importance of the ERC grant for you concisely, e.g.to build an internationally competitive team/hire additional Post Docs/PhD students, establish a new line of research,...

-There should be no impression that the ERC grant could rather be a "top-up" of existing funds/resources.
-However, where applicable it is useful to demonstrate the complementarity of the ERC project with other grants/funds, to generate a critical mass of efforts.
+Reviewers should not get the impression that the ERC grant could rather serve as top-up of existing funds/resources.
+However, where applicable, it is useful to demonstrate the complementarity of the ERC project with other grants/funds, to generate a critical mass of efforts.
 This can include contributions by the host institution that are not charged to the ERC, demonstrating the commitment of the host institution to the project.